thedissenter/thedissenter/content/episodes/134-Christian-Miller-The-Character-Gap--Our-Moral-Flaws--and-How-to-Improve-Them.md

   \ Newsweek, Aeon, Greater Good Magazine, Nautilus Magazine, Fathom Magazine, Institute\
   \ of Art and Ideas, and Christianity Today.
 He\u2019s the author of three books,\
   \ including Moral Character: An Empirical Theory, Character and Moral Psychology,\
-  \ and the most recent one, The Character Gap: How Good Are We?.&nbsp;"
+  \ and the most recent one, The Character Gap: How Good Are We?.   "
 title: '#134 Christian Miller: The Character Gap, Our Moral Flaws, and How to Improve Them'
 ---